Christoph-Huebner/AudioEditing/README.md

 ## 5. Test Run

+> ⚠️ **IMPORTANT:** The norm command changes the files in the folder directly.
+Please be careful.

 Execute a quick test to confirm everything works.
 The results shows the renaming of some audio files in simulation mode.

 - **Manual (no Docker)**